jotaccruz/SQLServer-Services-Utility/README.md

 Download these files into a local directory in the database server.

-Set the directory used before into the variable $Location.
+Set the directory defined above (Full path) into the variable $Location.